 As a result of foreign currency rate fluctuations, the U.S. dollar equivalent values of the Company's foreign currency denominated assets and liabilities fluctuate.
-The Company uses foreign currency forward and option contracts to manage
+The Company uses foreign currency forward and option contracts to manage the foreign exchange risk associated with a portion of its foreign currency denominated assets and liabilities and other foreign currency transactions.
+The Company enters into foreign currency forward and option contracts to hedge

-(2) Foreign currency forward contracts with an aggregate notional amount of \$140.0 million.
+Foreign currency forward contracts with an aggregate notional amount of \$127.0 million and 0.4 million Canadian dollars.